lorinachey/generative-3d-occupancy/README.md

 # Generative 3D Occupancy Mapping
-This repo demonstrates generative 3D occupany mapping using a diffusion model as demonstrated the the [Cited Works](#Inspiration & Cited Works).
+This repo demonstrates generative 3D occupany mapping using a diffusion model as demonstrated in these [Cited Works](#inspiration--cited-works).
+This is only an example repo with a very small dataset to demonstrate the model.

 Image if you could predict the floor beneath a robot when it starts up or fill in holes in the voxel map when a robot turns a corner and the sensor configuration prevents filling the floor.
 This is the idea behind generative 3D occupancy mapping.
 We can generate occupancy predictions and merge them into the running occupancy map to help the robot complete areas of the map where it may be missing information from direct sensor observations.
 See the papers this work is based on below!